pollycoder/SRT-DarkNet/dsp_exp/README.md

 | classifiers  | Completing classification tasks.<br>The classfiers include k-NN, random forest, multilayer perception and linear regression. |
 | plotting     | Visualizing the data.<br>You can choose scatter diagram and rgb diagram. (spectrum diagram part is incomplete) |

 the APIs of these modules are explained in detail in the following.
-Before using them please make sure

 ### Data Loading Module